mihailfox/proxmox-openapi/README.md

 Utilities for scraping the official Proxmox API viewer, normalizing responses, and publishing OpenAPI specs plus a companion SPA.

-This toolkit underpins a broader goal: ship third-party automation for Proxmox VE, beginning with the ingredients required to deliver a full-featured Terraform provider and other infrastructure-as-code integrations.
+This toolkit provides third‑party automation building blocks for Proxmox VE.
+It supplies the ingredients required to deliver a full‑featured Terraform provider and other infrastructure‑as‑code integrations.

 ## Requirements
 - Node.js 24 or newer (`"engines": { "node": ">=24.0.0" }`).